-The standard format to write a street address in Spain is very simple, although the street names themselves can be very long, what with all the generals and writers and revolutions that are honoured in this way.
+The standard way to write a street address in Spain is very simple, although the street names themselves can be very long, what with all the generals and writers and revolutions that are honored in this way.

 The correct Spanish address format is:

 Type of street – Street name – building number – floor number – door number